August 18 Pena Blanca

 Wear: Sturdy shoes, hat, layered clothing.

-Join the Audubon bird guides on Sunday, April 28, 7:45am-noon for a great morning outdoors
+Join the Audubon bird guides on Sunday, August 18, 7:45 am-noon, for a great morning outdoors

 The walk is open to all birders, beginning and experienced alike.
 Wear comfortable, sturdy walking shoes and bring water and a hat.
-We’ll have our Audubon de México bird guide, Birds of San Miguel—with 81 species commonly found in the San Miguel area—for sale.
-Our guides carry telescopes so that everyone can see distant birds clearly, and we also have a few pairs of binoculars to lend.
+We’ll have our Audubon de México bird guide, Birds of San Miguel, with 81 species commonly found in the San Miguel area, for sale.
+Our guides carry telescopes so that everyone can see distant birds clearly, and we’ll also have a few pairs of binoculars to lend.